flatCore/fullPage/readme.md

 ## How it works

 Upload the fullPage directory in your Themes folder.
+At this point there is no drag & drop installation.
+You will probably adjust the CSS anyway, so that doesn't make any sense either.
+You have to install the theme via (S)FTP.

 ![snippets](https://user-images.githubusercontent.com/5982156/127913012-947191da-0352-4ebd-a711-263dd65902de.png)
 All the Sections and Slides must be saved as Snippets.
 Create a label to be able to assign the sections and slides.
 In this example it's `fullPage`